 |Product datasheet||Please click on picture for detailed information (ca. 1,6 MB).

-Is it possible to order the USM Filing cabinet with four levels?
+Is it possible to order the USM Haller filing cabinet with four levels?

 The configurations shown are only examples, the USM furniture system is modular and as such also offers individual, customised solutions.

-Can I use a drop-down door as a work surface?
+Can I use a USM Haller filing cabinet drop-down door as a work surface?

 The door is suitable for the supporting folders, albeit with a maximum load capacity of up to 10 kg.